 Student transcripts list all of the courses taken and credits earned.
-Students can request a copy of their transcript through the Registrar's Office or contact Ms. Katie Nobida (Katie-Nobida@scusd.edu).
+Students can request a copy of their transcript through the Registrar's Office.

 ADVANCED PLACEMENT (AP) PROGRAM

 Advanced Placement (AP) college-level courses and exams offer high school students the opportunity to earn college credit, stand out in the competitive college admission process and prepare for the rigors of college through challenging classes.
 AP courses emphasize the skills and habits needed to be successful in higher education, including demanding writing skills, problem-solving abilities, time management discipline, and sharpened study habits.
 Most four-year colleges in the United States and colleges in more than 60 other countries give students credit, advanced placement, or both on the basis of AP Exam scores.
 By entering college with AP credits, students have the time to move into upper-level courses, pursue a double major or study abroad.